Cyfrin/aderyn/README.md

 ### Hardhat

 If Hardhat is detected, Aderyn does not auto-compile.
 Make sure to run `hardhat compile` BEFORE running Aderyn.

+# Development

+If you'd like to build locally (perhaps to contribute), [install Rust](https://www.rust-lang.org/tools/install), clone this repo, and use [`cargo`](https://doc.rust-lang.org/cargo/getting-started/first-steps.html) commands to build, test and run locally

 # Roadmap